mikey242/kudos-donations/readme.txt

 = 4.2.0 =
 * Optimize data storage
+* Automatically link all subscription payment to their subscription (not just initial payment)
+* Allow multiple filters to be applied to admin tables
+* Debug mode: Show linked entity when viewing individual details

 = 4.1.3 =
 * Campaign optional fields now have more granular settings.
 Can now control visibility and requirement separately.